What Happens When Two Players Have the Same Hand? Kicker Rules Explained

 Scenario 6: Both Players Have a Flush

 Compare cards from highest to lowest.
-Suit type is irrelevant — a spade flush and a heart flush are equal.
+The suit itself doesn’t matter — a spade flush and a heart flush of the same ranks are equal.
+For more on how flushes work and common flush tiebreaker mistakes, see our complete guide to poker flush rules.

 • Player A: A♠-J♠-8♠-5♠-3♠